 She hopes that one day soon there will be a breakthrough.
 Hopefully, New York will change the outdated and inhumane laws that keep such vital information from adult adoptees who have as much right to the information about their own roots as anyone else.
 But in the meantime, Jen would appreciate any assistance in obtaining a key piece of information that might help to solve her puzzle.

-She was born in Amsterdam Memorial Hospital September 23, 1978.
+She was born in Amsterdam Memorial Hospital on September 23, 1978.
 Her mother was 25 at the time, 5’5” with light blonde hair and blue eyes, and had three other children at the time of Jen’s birth.
 She also may have left high school after finishing 10th grade, although it’s not clear whether had attended the Amsterdam City School District or another district nearby.

-Quite fittingly, and perhaps as a tribute to 3-year-old Tina, who gave her the nickname, Jen would greatly appreciate that any and all information that could help in her quest be sent to her at firstname.lastname@example.org.
+Quite fittingly, and perhaps as a tribute to 3-year-old Tina, who gave her the nickname, Jen would greatly appreciate that any information that could help in her quest be sent to her at firstname.lastname@example.org.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.